-Some drugs, like amphetamines, feature a detection window of three to five days after last consumption.
-No drug, however, can be detected in your system as long as cannabis.
-THC can still be detected from 10 to 30 days after last your last consumption, depending on how much and how frequently you consume.
+Some drugs, like amphetamines, feature a detection window of three to five days after the last consumption.
+However, marijuana’s detection window is the longest.
+THC can still be present in your urine from 10 to 30 days after your last consumption, depending on how much and how frequently you consume.

 With such long detection windows, workplace urine tests are ultimately flawed.

-It is important to note, however, that constitutionality is only in question with public sector jobs.
+It is important to note that constitutionality is only in question with public sector jobs.
 If you work for a private employer, there is no limited protection for your constitutional rights.
 Instead, by taking a job from a private entity, you agree to the terms set by the employer.

 When your livelihood is on the line, many people will go to great lengths to avoid being penalized for their weekend habits.
-Here are the most common ways consumers pass workplace drug tests:
+Some of the most common ways consumers pass workplace drug tests include the following:

-Detox products are another drug testing trick.
-These products often contain a potent mix of vitamins, fiber, and herbal supplements, concocted to facilitate detoxification.
-In some cases, detox products, like Clear Choice Rescue Cleanse Detox Drinks, may also work by masking drug metabolites in urine.
+Detox Products: That brings us to our next point.
+Detox products often contain a mix of vitamins, fiber, and herbal supplements, concocted to facilitate detoxification.
+In some cases, a few detox products work by masking drug metabolites in urine.
 Others flush the toxins out of your system in a few days, sometimes in one day.